redbubble/responsive-tab-order/README.md

   `bower install -S 'git@github.com:redbubble/responsive-tab-order.git#master'`

 2. Add a `data-taborder` attribute to each element on your page that should receive focus.
 The value of the attribute can be `visual` or `document` (or blank, which is the same as `document`).
-When set to `visual`, an element is placed in the tab order by its visual positioning relative to other focusable elements (currently, only top-to-bottom/left-to-right is supported).
+When set to `visual`, an element is placed in the tab order by its visual positioning relative to other focusable elements.
 When set to `document`, an element is placed in the tab order according to its position in the DOM.

 3. Let `responsive-tab-order` manage the tab order by including the following on your page: